BrainJS/brain.js/src/layer/README.md

 });
 ```
 In this example both `add` and `random` are composed together, ie `layer composition`.
 This simple means of composing
-layers and in turn networks works with both simple (feedforward) or complex (lstm) networks.
+layers and in turn networks works with both simple (feed forward) or more complex (recurrent) networks.